This guest post is by Jacqueline Stone of Jacqueline Stone & Associates.

 It is not that they are excusing their partner’s poor behaviour.
 Importantly, however, they are flagging the role of stress – the cause of which is external to their relationship.

-So stress can really be a doubly whammy for couples.
+So stress can really be a double whammy for couples.
 It can wield power from outside the relationship and cause havoc from within.

 The evil power of stress – part I